PMylon/CppND-Capstone-Icarus/README.md

 The aim of the project is to support easy extension to other image data providers and models via abstraction layers (e.g. image_preproprocessor and model handler classes).

-Software was tested on an Ubuntu 22.04 x86_64 machine.
+Software was tested on Ubuntu 16.04.1 and Ubuntu 22.04 x86_64 machines.

 For Linux all dependencies are automatically installed by running the setup.sh script For other OS and platform architectures you will need to check the setup.sh script and replicate